-In the age of the digital workplace, the use of high-tech intranet software platforms has become an essential component of success.
+In the age of the digital workplace, the use of corporate intranet platforms has become an essential component of success.
 To guarantee success in the marketplace, a company must ensure that their product stands out from the rest.
-Thus using technology is crucial.
-The question on many companies’ lips is not whether to implement an intranet software platform – it is whether to buy or build that platform.

-The size and capability of the in-house development staff is a crucial determining factor in answering the buy vs. build problem.
-If a company lacks sufficient manpower to design and develop the software or program that they desire, the only option is to utilise a proven success.
+The size and capability of the in-house development staff is a crucial determining factor in answering the build or buy problem.
+Indeed, a company that lacks sufficient resources to design and develop the intranet solution that they desire will likely struggle.

 Engaging in a custom-build process requires much more time and money than buying a commercial, off-the-shelf product.
 If a company wants to implement an intranet software platform in a short space of time, without incurring unnecessarily high levels of investment, buying on the open market is the only way to go.

 Even if a company decides that the in-house team has the capabilities to carry out a custom-build, there can be unforeseen financial pitfalls in the development process.